onflow/cadence/docs/language.md

 before the `.` access operator for fields or functions of an optional composite type.

-When getting a field value or
-calling a function with a return value, the access returns the value.
+When getting a field value or calling a function with a return value, the access returns the value.
 If the object doesn't exist, the execution will panic and revert.

-It is still invalid
-to access a field of an optional composite type that is not declared.
+It is still invalid to access an undeclared field of an optional composite type.

 ```cadence,file=optional-chaining.cdc
 // Declare a struct with a field and method.